Get on Twitter, @Lagarde tells policymakers

 "Because that battle is going to be lost or won depending on how early you prepare and how efficiently you communicate in simple, easy to understand terms, with funny to ready, funny to listen to, media supported tools."

-So how about: Central banks want to stop pouring #money into improving world economy, but low inflation, hungry markets mean they can't SAD
+Central banks want to stop pouring #money into improving world economy, but low inflation, hungry markets mean they can't SAD (Reporting by Balazs Koranyi and Igor Ilic; Editing by Jeremy Gaunt)

-As for the ECB'S capital key, the bank responded on Twitter: "Ok: each EU national central bank owns part of ECB.
-How much? =capital key.
-Based on population and economy @Reuters"